MKWorldWide/NovaTiny/README.md

 ## 🌟 **Revolutionary Evolution**

-NovaTiny has transcended its origins as an emotion detection system to become **the world's first AI-governed nanotech orchestration platform**.
-This represents a quantum leap in human-machine collaboration, enabling precise control of nanobot swarms with ethical oversight and real-time optimization.
+NovaTiny has transcended its origins as an emotion detection system to become **the world's first AI-governed nanotech orchestration platform with P2P encrypted communication**.
+This represents a quantum leap in human-machine collaboration, enabling precise control of nanobot swarms with ethical oversight, real-time optimization, and **WhispurrNet-inspired zero-metadata communication**.

 ## 🏗️ **System Architecture**